falcosecurity/test-infra/config/clusters/oci/README.md

 stack that creates the OCI/OKE infrastructure and that future Terraform plan/apply automation will manage after the first live apply.
 It will contain:

-- OKE node pools for Prow, generic jobs, automation jobs, and DriverKit;
+- OKE node pools for the Prow platform, automation jobs, and DriverKit;
 - Actions Runner Controller runner substrate for cloudful GitHub Actions;
 - OCIR repositories for `test-infra/*` images;
 - OCI Object Storage for new Prow logs;